tharunvarimadugu/tharunvarimadugu/README.md

 - 👋 Hi, I’m @tharunvarimadugu
-- 👀 I’m interested in any challenging promblem
+- 👀 I’m interested in any challenging problem
 - 🌱 I’m currently learning soloving and finding sustainable breaking in every aspect
 - 💞️ I’m looking to collaborate on projects which makes human lifes to leave simple
 - 📫 How to reach me through tharunvarimadugu@gmail.com